-Having a quality grill is only one part of the process, because the utensils and accessories will play a large part towards convenience and overall enjoyment.
+Having a quality grill is only one part of the process because the utensils and accessories will play a large part in convenience and overall enjoyment.

 Here’s a breakdown of some of the essentials that you’ll need, as well as some optional extras that will add value to your grill.

 Essential Outdoor Cooking Utensils for Basic Cooking